lyuchao/Distributional-Finite-Difference-Method/README.md

 ## References
 ### Under Review
 <a id="1">[1]</a> Yder Masson, Chao Lyu, Peter Moczo, Yann Capdeville, Barbara Romanowicz.
 2D seismic wave propagation using the distributional finite-difference method: further developments and potential for global seismology.
+(GJI)
 <a id="2">[2]</a> Chao Lyu, Yder Masson, Barbara Romanowicz, Liang Zhao.
 Introduction to the distributional finite-difference method for three-dimensional seismic wave propagation.
+(JGR Solid Earth)

 ### In preparation
 <a id="1">[1]</a> Chao Lyu, Yder Masson, Liang Zhao, Barbara Romanowicz, and Jean Virieux.
 A stable first-order perfectly matched layer condition via the